michaelxmn/plugin-role-switcher/README.md

 ## 🤔 Why This Plugin?

-NocoBase already includes a built-in role switcher.
+NocoBase already provides built-in role switching.

-However, it is located inside the **User Center**, making it less noticeable to many users.
-Especially for new users, the feature can be difficult to discover.
+However, the feature is located inside the **User Center**, making it less discoverable for many users—especially first-time users.

-This plugin places the role switcher directly in the **top navigation bar**, making role switching more intuitive and significantly improving the user experience for administrators, developers, and users who frequently switch roles.
+This plugin moves the role switcher to the **top navigation bar**, making role switching more intuitive and significantly improving the experience for administrators, developers, and users who frequently switch roles.

 ---

-## 📖 Documentation
+## 📖 Requirements

-### Requirements

 * Node.js 20+
-* Yarn or npm
 * NocoBase 2.x

 ### Compatibility